Privacy policy

 3) Cookies

-To make visiting our website more attractive and to enable the use of certain functions, we use cookies, i.e. small text files that are stored on your terminal device.
+In order to make visiting our website more attractive and to enable the use of certain functions, we use cookies, i.e. small text files that are stored on your end device.
 In some cases, these cookies are automatically deleted again after the browser is closed (so-called “session cookies”), in other cases, these cookies remain on your end device for longer and allow page settings to be saved (so-called “persistent cookies”).
 In the latter case, you can find the storage period in the overview of the cookie settings of your web browser.

 If personal data is also processed by individual cookies used by us, the processing is carried out in accordance with Art.
 6 para.
 1 lit. b DSGVO either for the performance of the contract, in accordance with Art.
 6 para.
 1 lit. a DSGVO in the case of consent given or in accordance with Art.
 6 para.
 1 lit. f DSGVO to protect our legitimate interests in the best possible functionality of the website as well as a customer-friendly and effective design of the page visit.